nottsknight/horus-heresy-missions/mission-special-rules.md

 These special rules supplement the rules in the HH3e rulebook for added flavour in certain missions.

+## Hidden Deployment

+**One force has been able to deploy ahead of time, camoflaged from the enemy**

+Instead of deploying normally, an army that uses Hidden Deployment places numbered counters on the board in place of their units.
+The player has one counter for each unit in their army, including any units that have been placed in Reserves.
+When deploying their army, the player may place these counters anywhere the unit they represent could normally be deployed.

+### Hiding vehicles

+Vehicles must be deployed in or behind terrain features that could conceivably mask them.
+There is no way to hide a Leman Russ tank in the open.

+### Revealing hidden troops

+Once both armies have been deployed, the army using hidden deployment then reveals itself.
+Each marker is replaced with its respective unit: the first model must be placed on the marker itself, and the rest are deployed in coherency as normal.

+### Minefields and Booby traps

+If a marker represented a unit placed in Reserves, there is a chance it will be replaced with a Minefield or Booby Trap.
+The player rolls a D6 for each such
+marker: on a 4+, they may choose whether to replace it with a Minefield or a Booby Trap.
+Otherwise, the marker is just removed.

+**Minefields**
+Minefields are 8x4" pieces of Area Terrain that provide no cover, but which count as Dangerous Terrain.

+**Booby Traps**
+The player controlling a Booby Trap can activate it when an enemy unit moves within 6" of the marker.
+A single model in the triggering unit takes an automatic hit at S8 AP2.
+A Booby Trap only works once, so is removed once triggered.

 ## Obstacles

 **Important locations can be protected with the use of razorwire and